Eschatologue/CM_wiki/docs/spells/9th-level.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 Drawing on the deepest fears of a group of creatures, you create illusory creatures in their minds, visible only to them.
-Each creature in a 30-foot-radius sphere centered on a point of your choice within range must make a Wisdom saving throw.
+Each creature in a 30-foot-radius sphere centered on a point of your choice within range must make a Wisdom Saving Throw.
 On a failed save, a creature becomes  frightened for the duration.
 The illusion calls on the creature's deepest fears, manifesting its worst nightmares as an implacable threat.
-At the end of each of the  frightened creature's turns, it must succeed on a Wisdom saving throw or take  4d10 psychic damage.
+At the end of each of the  frightened creature's turns, it must succeed on a Wisdom Saving Throw or take  4d10 psychic damage.
 On a successful save, the spell ends for that creature.

 ### Wish
 *9th-level conjuration*